-We can help you make a serious injury claim to cover the costs of your treatment and prescriptions, as well as any other support you’ll need as a result of your condition.
+A professional solicitor can help you make a serious injury claim to cover the costs of your treatment and prescriptions, as well as any other support you’ll need as a result of your condition.

-Our partner solicitors work on a no win no fee basis, which means your claim with us will be risk-free.
+Our partner solicitors work on a no win no fee basis, which means your claim with them will be risk-free.
 Quite simply, if you don’t win your case then you won’t have to pay your solicitors fees, so there’s no risk of being left out of pocket.